doooofus/dooof/README.md

  pony town stuff!
 - please do not copy any of my skins
-- you may boop if you'd like to i dont mind lol
 - please ask before cuddles or kisses ok? thankz :))

  DNI!!!